“Getting screening tests regularly may find

 What if I would like to be screened for cancer?

-If you would like to be screened for cancer, it may be in your best interest to choose to talk to your health care provider about the screening tests you would like.
+If you would like to be screened for cancer, it may be in your best interest to choose to talk to your health care provider about the screening tests you require.

 Health Topics A-Z